avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-29-3-create-device-security-profile.md

    - Write a name for your Client ID here - you can just use **Prototype**.
    - Click "Generate ID".
 You should get a Client ID and an option to download it.
    - If you're creating this product profile on your Raspberry Pi, click **Download** to get your credentials onto your AVS prototype.
 Save the config.json file to your `/home/pi` directory.
-If you are creating this profile from a different PC, that's OK - you can leave the file to be downloaded later.
+When you click download, it'll automatically put it in your /home/pi/downloads folder.
    - Check the box beside *I agree to the AVS agreement and the AVS Program Requirements.*
 	 - Click **FINISH**.